appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 Appsmith Workflows allow you to automate processes, bringing efficiency and connectivity to your applications.
 This tutorial guides you through the process of setting up a Webhook workflow, integrating it with your Appsmith app, and triggering the workflow execution from your Appsmith app.

+To learn workflows in Appsmith, you'll build a notification workflow that sends a notification to users.
+By the end of this tutorial, you will know how to:

+* Create a workflow and configure it as a webhook
+* Execute the workflow from your Appsmith app

 ## Prerequisites